Milton (NSW)

 Milton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, Milton's population is estimated at around 2,206 people.
+Milton's population is estimated at around 2,206 as of Feb 2026.
 This reflects an increase of 405 people since the 2021 Census, which reported a population of 1,801 people.
-The change was inferred from AreaSearch's resident population estimate of 2,117 following examination of ABS's ERP data release in June 2024 and an additional 76 validated new addresses since the Census date.
-This level of population equates to a density ratio of 133 persons per square kilometer.
-Milton's growth rate of 22.5% since the 2021 census exceeded both the SA4 region (4.8%) and the SA3 area, marking it as a growth leader in the region.
+The change is inferred from AreaSearch's resident population estimate of 2,117 following examination of ABS' latest ERP data release in June 2024 and an additional 76 validated new addresses since the Census date.
+Milton's population density ratio is 133 persons per square kilometer.
+Milton's growth of 22.5% since the 2021 census exceeded its SA4 region (4.8%) and SA3 area, marking it as a growth leader in the region.
 Interstate migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by ABS data.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb of Milton (NSW) is expected to expand by 643 persons based on aggregated SA2-level projections, reflecting a gain of 11.9% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for Milton, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate a significant increase in the top quartile of non-metropolitan areas nationally, with Milton expected to increase by 781 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.4% in total over the 17 years.

 Frequently Asked Questions - Population